Prashant29062003/react-portfolio/README.md

 # Instruction

-## Step-by-Step Terminal Commands for "Frontend" Folder
+## Step-by-Step Terminal Commands for "[folder name]" Folder
 1. Open Terminal: Launch your terminal application (e.g., Terminal on macOS, Command Prompt on Windows, or any preferred terminal emulator on Linux).

-2. Navigate to "Frontend" Folder: Change directory (cd) to the "Frontend" folder.
+2. Navigate to "[folder name]" Folder: Change directory (cd) to the "Frontend" folder.
 If "Frontend" is located in your home directory and assuming it's spelled exactly as "Frontend", you would type:

 ```bash